DeimoLabs/ScreenDawg/README.md

 ---

-## ✨ Features (v0.2.1)
+## ✨ Features

-- **⚡ Instant uploads**
+⚡ Instant, Anonymous Uploads
-  Drag & drop or click to upload — no accounts required.
+Drag and drop or click to upload images with no login, no signup, and no hassle.

-- **🍪 Anonymous user tracking**
-  Users are tracked via a unique cookie-based ID.
-No logins, no emails, just simple usage.

-- **📎 Clean short URLs**
+🍪 Cookie-Based User Tracking
+Each user is assigned a unique, anonymous ID to privately track their uploads across sessions.

+🔗 Clean Short URLs
-  Each image gets a root-level short URL like `https://yourdomain.com/abc1234.jpg`
+Every image gets a root-level link like https://yourdomain.com/abc1234.jpg, hiding folder structure for privacy and simplicity.
-  (actual folder structure stays hidden).

-- **🖼️ Auto gallery**
-  Shows uploaded images that still exist — nothing broken or stale.
+🖼️ Auto Gallery View
+Your uploads are displayed below the uploader — only files that still exist are shown.

-- **📋 Copy & 🗑️ Delete controls**
+📋 Copy & 🗑️ Delete Controls
-  Each image has a full URL text field, copy button, and a delete button.
+Each image includes a copyable link and a delete button (secured with a token).

-- **🌗 Light/Dark theme toggle**
-  Toggle between dark and light UI modes.
-Theme preference is saved and restored on return visits.

-- **📥 ShareX integration**
+🌗 Light/Dark Mode Toggle
+Easily switch between light and dark themes.
+Your preference is remembered.

+📥 ShareX Integration
-  Upload directly from your desktop using ShareX and a .sxcu config.
-Includes copy + delete support.
+Upload screenshots directly via ShareX using a downloadable .sxcu config — with copy/delete support baked in.

-- **🔐 Secure deletion links**
-  Each upload includes a unique, tokenized delete link — only you or ShareX can use it.
-No accidental or malicious deletes.

-- **🧠 "How it works" info box**
-  A friendly guide is shown below the upload form so first-time users know what’s going on.
+🔐 Secure Deletion Tokens
+Each image has a private delete URL.
+Only you (or ShareX) can delete the image — no login needed.

+📊 Admin Dashboard
+Admins can securely log in, view upload stats, change their password, and manage all uploads from a central panel.

+🖼️ Paginated Upload Manager
+Admins get a list-style gallery of all uploads (25 per page) with thumbnails, full URLs, view counters, and delete buttons.

+💨 Image Compression (No Resizing)
+Uploads are compressed automatically (JPEG, PNG, WebP) to save space and improve speed — without changing dimensions.

+👀 View Tracking (External Hits Only)
+Each image tracks how many times it’s been viewed — only from external visitors.

+🐶 Custom 404 Meme Page
+Missing image or bad URL?
+Users see a fun 404 image and their existing uploads — no dead ends.

 ---